Get 20% Lifetime Off on all plans

 • Typos: "refnd" won't match "refund"

-• Context: "apple" matches both fruit and company
+• Context blindness: "apple" matches both fruit and technology company content equally

 User Query: "How to cancel my Pro subscription?"